Pork Neck Steaks

 promo code: diversivore5

 If you’ve never shopped with Blue Sky, it’s either a pickup or delivery system, depending on how much you order and where you live.
-You can look through the web store and read the “How It Works” section for more information.
-You can also shop in person at their butcher shop, weekdays from 12-6 at 9247 Shaughnessy St., Vancouver, at both Winter Farmer’s Markets (as well as a variety of summer markets).
-You can order a la carte if you want to try a few things out, or subscribe to a variety of very flexible CSA models.
+You can look through the web store for more information.
+You can order a la carte if you want to try a few things out.
 For the record, while I’m very happy to extend this discount to you fine folks, I should say that this is NOT a sponsored post – I wasn’t compensated with product or money while preparing this post, and I don’t see a commission on any referrals.
 I bought my own pork, loved it, and wanted to share just how great I think these folks are.

 This recipe is part of a series highlighting the flavour and versatility of little-known and underappreciated apple varieties.